How do I know if therapy will benefit me?

 WFC is not an acute-care facility and does not handle emergency calls or crisis intervention.
 If you’re feeling out-of-control, call 911 or go to an emergency room.

 What are your hours?

 WFC clinicians see clients by appointment only.
 We are not a walk-in clinic.
 Appointment times vary by clinician.
-Evening and weekend appointments may be available.
+Evening and Saturday appointments are available.

 What are the credentials of your therapists?